product-noob/product-noob.github.io/_posts/2022-01-12-National Health Stack.md

      It is crucial to note that this layer is envisioned as the hotbed for market innovation.
 NDHM as an entity doesn’t aim to directly participate in user interactions and expects private and public sector participants to take a lead in building use cases and innovative solutions on top of this stack.

+### Why do we need a National Health Stack?

+A bunch of reasons.
+The broad idea is that a National Health Stack will enable us to digitise and standardise health service by getting all entities to talk to a single central system.
+This has a bunch of potential benefits:

+- **Consolidate Digital Health**: A lot of our health documents these days are already in some form or other digital: be it the Covid Vaccination certificate or a Blood test report.
+The problem today is of consolidation since all these health data lie under various fragmented data systems and as a user we don't have a single place to store/view them.
+The health stack is supposed to solve this problem by bringing all your health documents under a single infrastructure.

+- **Standardise Digital Health records**: Currently there is no standardisation on how different health entities generate/ consume health records.
+While there exists few globally accepted Health document standards, India lacks adoption and NHS plans to solve that by adopting the [FHIR](https://www.hl7.org/fhir/)  standardisation.
+So that all entities generate and recognise health reports in the same format and it can be made machine readable

+- **Build longitudinal Health records**: A longitudinal health record is a collection of electronic medical record (EMR) of patient health information generated by one or more healthcare providers.
+Having your longitudinal health history available helps health professionals to quickly learn about your previous health history, allergies, medications and take quick remedial actions when urgently needed.

+- **Derive analytical insights from data**: Once health data is standardised, consolidated and made machine readable there are many powerful use cases which can be build of top of it.
+One of the powerful one's is to enable big data analytics to determine the health scenario in the country, complex study of diseases and pandemics for medical research purposes.

-Okay, so now that you understand the basic construct of the National Health Stack, lets look at some of key tenants on which this stack is based on:
+Okay, so now that you understand the basic construct and why we may need the NHS for; lets look at some of key tenants on which this stack is based on:

 ### Key tenants of the Health Stack

 - **Inter-Operablility**
 UHI is designed to be a truly inter-operable model.
 You can have your health records from various different providers (Labs, clinics, private & government health facilities, self uploaded medical records) and all of it will be consolidated for the user linked to their Health ID and available to the entire ecosystem for access ***post an explicit end user consent.***
 This ensures that health data is easily accessible by everyone in the ecosystem and large players do not build a closed wall around user data using their proprietary protocol.

 - **Consent**
 Another core tenant of UHI is that any user data flows only upon explicit user consent.
 No health data for the user flows There are even granular controls to choose the health document type and time validity for which the documents are shared.
 No entity can ever access your health documents without explicit consent.

 - **Choice**
 Another key fundamental of the UHI network is that it is **optional** and only users who wishes to participate in this network do.
-No one by default gets a Health Id or gets their data shared with anyone in the ecosystem*
+No one by default gets a Health Id or gets their data shared with anyone in the ecosystem
-*(**Note**: There was a known deviation to this where Health IDs were created for millions of users during their Covid Vaccination and has been rolled back since then)*
+_(**Note**: There was a known deviation to this where Health IDs were created for millions of users during their Covid Vaccination and has been rolled back since then)_

 - **Ownership**
 While the construct of ownership is still loosely defined, probably due to impeding PDP bill.
 The idea here is that user owns their health care data and are free to fetch their data from all healthcare entities in the ecosystem and store it permanently* for themselves in a separate health locker of their choice. (* depending on the capabilities of the Health Locker)